 Hidden Canyon Bali Cruising The River

-Get knee-deep in the river, and in some part, the water can reach the waist.
-Small rocks inside the water will gently massage the feet as visitors cruising through the river.
+Get knee-deep in the river, and in some parts, the water can reach the waist.
+Small rocks inside the water will gently massage the feet as visitors cruise through the river.

-The key of this excursion is to take time and enjoy nature.
+The key to this excursion is to take time and enjoy nature.
 There’s no need to rush to get to the end of the trail, it’s about the journey, not the destination.
 The fascinating rock formations are not just to get passed by.
-Ask the guide to take a break at some of the best spots.
+Ask the guide to take a break at some of the best spots in Hidden Canyon Bali.

 The tranquil atmosphere is perfect for a quick meditation.
-Close the eyes and enjoy the peaceful nuance.
+Close both eyes and enjoy the peaceful environment.
 The guides know this place at heart.
-So also ask them for the best spots to take gorgeous pictures.
-Take some photos of the cliffs, or show off that yoga poses at one of the big rock – definitely worth to post on Instagram.
+So ask them for the best spots to take gorgeous pictures.
+Take some photos of the cliffs, or show off that yoga poses at one of the big rocks – definitely worth posting on Instagram.

 Long roots dangle from above the cliff.
 These roots are strong enough to handle the human body.
-Grab one and swing like Tarzan, the tropical jungle surrounds serves as a perfect backdrop.
+Grab one and swing like Tarzan, the tropical jungle surrounding serves as a perfect backdrop.

 On the way back from the canyon to the ticket area, visitors will pass through the villagers’ farms.
-There’s a sight of green carpet-y rice fields among the occasional chili and eggplants farms.
+There’s a sight of green carpet-y rice fields among the occasional chili and eggplant farms.

 Guwang Sukawati Art Market

-Guwang Sukawati Art Market is an only 4-minutes drive from Hidden Canyon Bali (1,4 km).
+Guwang Sukawati Art Market is only a 4-minutes drive from Hidden Canyon Bali (1.4 km).
 It’s always a good idea to visit this market after the canyon excursion.
-Sukawati Art Market has thousands of vendors on its 1000 square meters area.
-Sukawati is the biggest and most popular art market in Bali.
+Sukawati Art Market has thousands of vendors in its 1.000 square meters area.
+Sukawati by far is the biggest and one of the most popular art markets in Bali.
+Besides Ubud Art Market.

-Avid shoppers will easily forget the track of time at this market, lost among the endless choices of clothes, accessories, and art products.
-Haggling is very much welcomed, so do not forget to bargain for the best price.
+Avid shoppers will easily forget track of time in this market, lost among the endless choices of clothes, accessories, and art products.
+Haggling is very much welcome.
+So do not forget to bargain for the best price.

 After shopping, eat at one of the street food stalls.
-Try Bakso Ayam, Bali’s specialty chicken meatball soup.
-A bowl is affordable at IDR 15,000.
+Try chicken meatball, Bali’s specialty meatball soup.
+A bowl is affordable at Rp15.000.

 Hidden Canyon Bali Opening Hours

 Hidden Canyon tour operates from 8 AM to 5 PM.
-Another thing to note regarding the time of the visit.
-The canyon sometimes is closed during the peak of the rainy season.
-It is advisable to check before going.
+Another thing to note is regarding the time of the visit.
+The canyon sometimes is closed during the rainy season.
+It is advisable to check whether forecast and call before planning to visit the spot.

 |Hidden Canyon Bali Opening Hours|